 ‘Evidence of Intent to Purchase’ means proof (which we find satisfactory) that you intend to use the Loan for the Loan Purpose.

-‘Good Loans Advisor’ and/or ‘Financial Wellbeing Coach’ means the person that you deal with at Good Shepherd NZ or a Community Partner.
+‘Good Loans Coach’ and/or ‘Financial Wellbeing Advocate’ means the person that you deal with at Good Shepherd NZ or a Community Partner.

 ‘Loan’ means the loan provided to you under the Offer Letter or, as the context requires, the outstanding balance of your Loan.

 ‘Loan Purpose’ means the use for the Loan set out in your application form and approved by us.

 ‘Offer Letter’ means the letter we sent to you with the details of our offer to provide the Loan to you, and includes these Terms and Conditions.